 The project began after an off-hand joke from Eric Idle.
 This was in Amsterdam following the relative success of the brilliantly ridiculous Monty Python and the Holy Grail (1975).

 Eventually the script made its way to one George Harrison.
-He loved it so much he sold one of his houses to form the production and distribution company HandMade Films (it also went on to produce Withnail & I).
+He loved it so much he sold one of his houses to form the production and distribution company HandMade Films.

 Terry Jones and Terry Gilliam shared directing duties for the Holy Grail, which caused some friction between the two.
 For Life of Brian, Jones was handed the sole responsibility.